Woman begging for help after living in Kansas City apartment for months with no AC

-KANSAS CITY, Mo.– As an excessive heat advisory is issued in Kansas City for the next two days, some families say they are hot over no air conditioning.
+KANSAS CITY, Mo. — With an excessive heat advisory issued in Kansas City for the next two days, some families say they’re heated over their lack of air conditioning.

 The thermostat inside Rachel Ivy’s home at Cloverleaf Apartments read 85 degrees Wednesday.

-Ivy said she received an email dated July 08, 2021 the maintenance request was complete and corrected.
+Ivy said she received an email dated July 08, 2021, that the maintenance request was complete and corrected.

 “It’s frustrating.
 How did it get completed if my air isn’t working?
 I was here all day and no one came,” Ivy said.